 These costs are typically referred to as non-billed expenses, and they vary from school to school and person to person.
 Each college should provide an estimate of what an average student spends in non-billed (also called indirect) costs.
 Check the college's financial aid or student accounting website for those details, or do a quick search for the term "Cost of Attendance" on the college's homepage to find a breakdown of direct (billed) and indirect costs.

 Below we list some of the most common non-billed expenses.
 Remember that because these expenses are not directly billed, you often have more control over how much you spend on them.
 Look at non-billed expenses as an opportunity to cut costs so you have more funds left over for paying the college bill.

 Every college student will have to buy books at some point.
 While the campus bookstore may be convenient, it's also usually the most expensive option.
 Look online for places that rent textbooks, or consider buying them used.
 You also can usually purchase a digital version of your textbook for your e-reader for a cheaper price than the physical copy.
-We provide some guidance on textbooks here.

 This cost can vary significantly depending on how far your college is from your home.
 If you're within driving distance, a bus is usually a financially smart option.
 Or even better, see if you're able to get a ride from another student going in the same direction as you.
 If you must fly to get home, try to plan your visits in advance.
 Plane tickets are usually much cheaper when bought months ahead.

 If you plan to live on campus, you will need furniture and supplies to outfit your dorm.
 Most dorms come with only the bare minimum – a bed, dresser, and desk.
 Students typically need to provide their own bedding, TV, appliances, and any sort of decoration.
 If you have roommates, make sure to coordinate with them before move-in day to avoid ending up with multiples of the same item.